NCCP Coaching Clinics

 Coaches seeking certification at the HP1 level must successfully complete the following:

-• Attend a 5 day clinic
+• Attend a multi-day day clinic

-• Complete and pass a written assignment
+• Complete and pass a set of written posts (approx. 18)

 • Complete and pass a field evaluation of both practice and game

 • Complete and pass the CAC Make Ethical Decisions (Competition-Development) online evaluation

 • Complete and pass the CAC Managing Conflict online evaluations

 The HP1 Clinic Schedule breaks down as follows: